Parshchakurkar/MatrubhashaAI/README.md

 - get password of ACR `az acr credentials show -n matrubhashaaiacr`
 - provide user and password you will get out put from the above command.
 - Once done create app.
 Provide app name and details with repo path and head to version of the file, and create.

+## todo
+- Access argocd, prometheus and grafana as service
+- assign these services in ingress